MitchellPlains/2017_IMY320_EscapeGames/README.md

 Changes

-The following changes were made from our proposal to our protoype:
+The following changes were made from our proposal to our prototype:
 - We decided to change the backgrounds from solid colour to images related to our game, since it creates more of a Game feel.
 - The navbar layout changed from being "Platforms" to a regular navigation bar.
 - We changed our approach from mobile first to desktop, since our users will be playing the game from a desktop.